-What faucet material is least durable? | Chrome | 2% | Plastic | 61% | Ceramic | 4% | Pewter | 2% | Stainless steel | 6% | Copper | 6% | Nickel | 2% | All the same | 4% | Not sure | 9% | | | Question: What faucet material is least durable?
-Top Answer (61% of 44 votes): Plastic.
+What faucet material is least durable? | Chrome | 3% | Plastic | 63% | Ceramic | 3% | Pewter | 1% | Stainless steel | 5% | Copper | 5% | Nickel | 1% | All the same | 5% | Not sure | 7% | | | Question: What faucet material is least durable?
+Top Answer (63% of 52 votes): Plastic.

-Answer: Ceramic Explanation: Will brake | Gpc | Answer: Pewter Explanation: I would have to pewter its soft and can be damaged very easily | ERIK HOME SERVICES PLUMBER | Answer: Plastic Explanation: Cheap, breakable not long lasting at all. | AIRIGHT | | ProMatcher | Answer: Plastic Explanation: These Plastic cheap faucets are almost sure to fall a part because of high water pressures
+Answer: Plastic Explanation: plastic will crack and break easily and is not very tolerant of heat or pressure | Advanced Craftsman | Answer: Ceramic Explanation: Will brake | Gpc | Answer: Pewter Explanation: I would have to pewter its soft and can be damaged very easily | ERIK HOME SERVICES PLUMBER | | ProMatcher | Answer: Plastic Explanation: It gives to easy. | Wright Trades of NE Fl | Answer: Plastic Explanation: These Plastic cheap faucets are almost sure to fall a part because of high water pressures

-| The Burnette Group | Answer: Copper Explanation: Soft metal | Anderson's Home Repair LLC. | Answer: Plastic Explanation: Plastic is cheap and cracks easy the calcium build up will crack the parts faster than any other faucet | Sky sewer maintenance | | ProMatcher | Answer: Plastic Explanation: Plastic scratches easily. | Russ Construction & Remodeling LLC | Answer: Plastic Explanation: Cheapest of all materials will not stand the test of time | Handyman Connection | Answer: Plastic Explanation: Eventually it wears out. | APSCO Professional Service Company | | ProMatcher |
+| The Burnette Group | Answer: Copper Explanation: Soft metal | Anderson's Home Repair LLC. | | ProMatcher | Answer: Chrome Explanation: Chrome last the longest for finish.
+But the faucet it self should be made of brass and not plastic to last for years. | Everton Plumbing | Answer: Plastic Explanation: Plastic scratches easily. | Russ Construction & Remodeling LLC | Answer: Plastic Explanation: Cheapest of all materials will not stand the test of time | Handyman Connection | | ProMatcher | Answer: Plastic Explanation: breaks easily | Guaranteed Plumbing |

 |